Hephzibah Apletree1,2

 3. Will of Sarah West of St. Andrew Holbourn, Middlesex, 16 May 1756, proved in the Prerogative Court of Canterbury, 15 November 1756, extracted copy at the Somerset archives online at A2A.

-4. Inferred from analysis of data: Parents John & Hepzibah were married in 1712/13.
+4. Comment: Parents John & Hepzibah were married in 1712/13.
 Although the baptisms of most of the children only included their father's name, those of the Samuel (1729) and Beata (1738) included Hepzibah's name.

-12. Baptisms of St James Clerkenwell, Middlesex, registers from London Metropolitan Archives.
-Image viewed at Ancestry.com, John Keeling Newell, 1752.
+13. Baptisms of St James Clerkenwell, Middlesex.
+Register at London Metropolitan Archives.
+Image viewed at Ancestry.
+John Keeling Newell, 1752.

-13. Baptisms of St James Clerkenwell, Middlesex, registers from London Metropolitan Archives.
-Image viewed at Ancestry.com, William Newell, 1753.
+14. Baptisms of St James Clerkenwell, Middlesex.
+Register at London Metropolitan Archives.
+Image viewed at Ancestry.
+William Newell, 1753.

-14. Baptisms of St James Clerkenwell, Middlesex, registers from London Metropolitan Archives.
-Image viewed at Ancestry.com, George Talmash Newell, 1755.
+15. Baptisms of St James Clerkenwell, Middlesex.
+Register at London Metropolitan Archives.
+Image viewed at Ancestry.
+George Talmash Newell, 1755.

-15. Baptisms of St James Clerkenwell, Middlesex, registers from London Metropolitan Archives.
-Image viewed at Ancestry.com, Ann Newell, 1756.
+16. Baptisms of St James Clerkenwell, Middlesex.
+Register at London Metropolitan Archives.
+Image viewed at Ancestry.
+Ann Newell, 1756.